 From that day forward, I never looked back.
 My cattery continued to grow and improve along with my knowledge and experience in breeding pedigreed cats.
 I began with a Bachelor's Degree in Biology, added knowledge from various Veterinary manuals and other reputable breeders...combined it all with the love, dedication and years of experience of other breeders before me...so that now we have one happy cat lady doing what she loves, with the greatest of the cat breeds...The Traditional American Burmese.

 In 2016, I made the jump into working with the Bombay breed.
 I acquired my first Bombay stud from Troy Weier and Brian Tripp of Rokstarr Bombays.
 I adore my funny little copper eyed Bombay, Usher, whom I affectionately call "Ooshey".
 I can't wait until he is old enough to sire kittens with my sable queens!

 PS.
-Melissa is now as attached to these little brown (and champagne and blue and platinum) cats as I am, she's always ready to lend a helping hand when it comes to cleaning litter boxes and taking care of kittens.
+Melissa is now as attached to these little brown (and champagne and blue and platinum) cats as I am, she's always ready to lend a helping hand when it comes to playing with and taking care of kittens.
 Apparently, she loves animals as much as her mother does!